-Annual Report 2013-14
+Annual Report 2014-15

 The center’s steady-string of events, blog entries and press hits created a wealth of content for our website, driving website visits and downloads.
 This activity also enabled our digital communities to continue to grow and thrive on Twitter, LinkedIn, YouTube, myTUCK, Facebook and Google+.
-This year also marked our first Twitter sweepstakes, which generated over 450 tweets and we invested in responsive design for our website, allowing it to reproduce well on all devices.

 We look forward to another productive year of research, executive dialogue and MBA program enrichment and invite you to read our Annual Report below for details on events, people, publications, research, press and our achievements over this last academic year.

 This year, the center organized four corporate roundtables for the Roundtable on Digital Strategies series.
 Each roundtable consisted of 15-20 CIOs and functional VPs from Fortune 500 companies and 2-3 senior academics engaged in a day-long moderated roundtable discussion.
 Together they shared perspectives on a specific business issue, wrestled with concerns common across sectors, and worked to identify digital strategies that create and sustain competitive advantage.
 Event summaries and/or content overviews are available for each roundtable at the links below:

 The Business of (Big) Data: Potential and Progress

 June 17, 2015 • Kingsport, TN • Hosted by Eastman

 Customer Excellence and the Customer Focused Organization

 April 21, 2015 • Munich, Germany • Hosted by Clariant